marinadolokov/2025-WIA-Deep-Learning-/README.md

 The programming assignments for the lecture part will be provided later via the Github platform and can be executed in Google Colab even without your own Python/Tensorflow installation.

+## FSD tasks

+Find and download the data here: https://cloud.fsdweb.de/nexus/s/ZzcngRreqeDgXxy the password: FRi2rypFBK !Information how to submit the solutions will follow here!

 ## Schedule

 ### Phase 1 (Lecture part): (April - Mid-May)